montenegrop/forexvouchers.com/README.md

 - Cache refresh, Whilst cache is refreshed once you edit a service,  sometimes you might need to make a manual refresh.
 To do that, enter the server and run `redis-cli FLUSHALL`
 - When opening the website in your dev environment, open `http://localhost:8000/en` cause there won't be an automatic redirect in your dev environment from `http://localhost:8000/` to `http://localhost:8000/en`.
 On production, ngninx takes care of that
+- If some service stops working just restart the server.
+All services are autostarted when the server is boot.
+Otherwise you could:
+  * Restart nginx: `sudo service nginx restart`
+  * Restart supervisor `sudo service supervisor restart` If there are other issues, please check production logs, but the safest option is just to restarting the server